Soconusco: Mokaya culture

 The earliest population of Soconusco region were the coastal Chantuto peoples, going back to 5500 BC.
 This was the oldest Mesoamerican culture discovered to date.

 In what is now the municipality of Mazatán, another culture arose.
 The culture is called Mokaya (people of the corn in Mixe-Zoque) and it is dated to about 4,000 years ago when cacao and ballcourts appear.

+During the Mesoamerican Preclassic period, the people in this region ate fish, white-tailed deer, dog, and gopher.
+They also grew maize, though it was probably used to create alcoholic beverages or attract deer, rather than being their staple food.
+They were likely already sedentary when they adopted agriculture, sometime around 900 to 800 BC.

 It is thought that migrations out of this area east gave rise to the Olmec civilization.
 A later, but also important Mesoamerican culture, was centered on the site of Izapa, considered the most important on the Chiapas coast.
 It dates to about 1500 BC and is classified as Mixe-Zoque but it is also considered to be the link between the older Olmec civilization and the later Mayan ones.

 The site was important for about 1000 years as a civil and religious structure.
 While most of its ruins now consist of earthen mounds, its importance lies in the information which has been gathered from its steles and other sculpted stone works.
 Izapa is considered to be where the Mesoamerican ceremonial 260-day calendar was developed.

-Before the Aztecs, the area was a restless tribute region of Tehuantepec, with the dominant ethnicity being Mame (Modern linguistic corrected to "Mam" in Guatemala because a Spanish word that is vulgar).

-Tapachultec language was an old language in the area that became extinct in 1930s.
+Before the Aztecs, the area was divided into a number of small competing city-states.
+These appear to have been centered at Mapastepec, Soconusco town, Acapetahua, Huixtla, Huehuetán, Mazatán, Coyoacan, and Ayutla.
+The Kʼicheʼ kingdom of Qʼumarkaj had ambitions to conquer the area.
+The dominant language belonged to the Mixe-Zoque family, and is likely represented by the Tapachultec language.
+The area is sometimes described as ethnically Mam, but they probably only arrived in large numbers post-Spanish contact, after epidemics had ravaged the local population.
+A variety of Nahuat, known as Waliwi, was also spoken in Huehuetán, and Chiapanec was possibly spoken in Huixtla, though both alongside Mixe-Zoque speakers.